Travel and Tourism Level 3

 You will mainly be assessed through coursework assignments and projects, some of which will involve industry-related visits.
 Previous visits have included London, Oxford, York and Cardiff.

 Our teaching and assessment is underpinned by our Teaching, Learning and Assessment Strategy 2015-2020.

-Normally, you will require a minimum of 4 GCSEs at grade 4 (grade C) or above, including maths and English, or a BTEC first Diploma, with a minimum of a Merit Profile, or at least 2 years’ relevant work experience.
+- Normally, you will require a minimum of 4 GCSEs at grade 4 (grade C) or above, or equivalent, including maths and/or English

 What will I study?

 - UK Destinations